-As a global MRF-based image model, the basic architecture of FoGSM differs from existing non-Gaussian MRF image models [21], [23], [24], [27] in that it is not defined by specification of clique potentials, but through non-linear composition of two hGMRFs.
-On the other hand, FoGSM has some resemblance to the compound Gauss-Markov random fields model for images [22], which is formed by modulating a homogeneous GMRF with a binary line process that indicates the existence of an edge between two spatial locations [21].
+As a global MRF-based image model, the basic architecture of FoGSM differs from existing non-Gausssian MRF image models [21], [23], [24], [27] in that it is not defined by specification of clique potentials but through nonlinear composition of two hGMRFs.
+On the other hand, FoGSM has some resemblance to the compound GMRFs model for images [22], which is formed by modulating an hGMRF with a binary line process that indicates the existence of an edge between two spatial locations [21].
 A modified version, proposed in [36], treats the hidden variables as independent.
-This simplifies computation, but may lead to a loss in performance in applications.
+This simplifies computation but may lead to a loss in performance in applications.